mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 ## Tutorial

-Let’s replicate a button from Github's UI as a quick tutorial.
+Let's replicate a button from Github's UI as a quick tutorial.
 We'll use their [style guide](https://primer.style) as a reference.

 {{"demo": "Tutorial.js", "defaultCodeOpen": false, "hideToolbar": true}}